illumio/terraform-provider-illumio-core/docs/resources/container_cluster_workload_profile.md

 Required:

 - `key` (String) Key of the Label.
-Allowed values for key are "role", "loc", "app" and "env"
+The value must be a string between 1 and 64 characters long

 Optional: